New program aims to boost family communication about cancer risk genes

 Summary

-This study tests a program to help people with certain genetic mutations talk to their at-risk relatives about testing and treatment.
+This study tests a program that helps people with certain genetic mutations (like BRCA) talk to their relatives about genetic testing and make informed choices.
 About 2,100 participants will either get standard care or the program plus free genetic counseling.
-The goal is to see if the program improves family communication and informed decision-making.
+The goal is to see if the program improves family communication and decision-making.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.